You laugh at people who don’t know how to drive in the snow. And you just can’t drive 55.

 Now, let’s say our driver owns a home in Madison, so she wants to make sure she has adequate insurance.
 She decides to get quotes for the Plus level, too, which would give her a lot more coverage.
 In Wisconsin, Plus coverage increases bodily injury and property damage liability to 50/100/50 (with the same limits for uninsured motorist coverage).
 It adds $50,000 in underinsured motorist bodily injury liability and $2,000 in medical payments, which covers medical bills for the driver, family and passengers after an accident.
 Plus also cuts the comprehensive/collision deductible to $500, and adds towing/rental car coverage.
 Our Madison driver’s quotes for Plus coverage range from $98 to $340 per month.

 If that’s just too expensive, our driver can click “Customize coverage.”
-Compare.com lets you increase and decrease certain limits on your insurance policy, so you can get a plan that fits you perfectly.
+We allow you to increase and decrease certain limits on your insurance policy, so you can get a plan that fits you perfectly.

 No. Unlike most states, Wisconsin has no requirement to provide proof of insurance when you get your driver license or register a vehicle.
 The only exception is if you’re reinstating your driver license after a suspension or revocation.

 What Happens if I Get Caught Driving Without Car Insurance in Wisconsin?